gravitational/teleport/docs/2.7/admin-guide.md

         output: stderr
         severity: ERROR

     # Type of storage used for keys.
-You need to configure this to use etcd
+You need to configure this to use etcd or
-    # backend if you want to run Teleport in HA configuration.
+    # a DynamoDB backend if you want to run Teleport in HA configuration.
     storage:
+        # By default teleport uses the `data_dir` directory on a local filesystem
-        type: bolt
+        type: dir

+        # Array of locations where the audit log events will be stored. by
+        # default they are stored in `/var/lib/teleport/log`
+        audit_events_uri: [file:///var/lib/teleport/log, dynamo://events_table_name]

+        # Use this setting to configure teleport to store the recorded sessions in
+        # an AWS S3 bucket. see "Using Amazon S3" chapter for more information.
+        audit_sessions_uri: s3://name-of-s3-bucket

     # Cipher algorithms that the server supports.
 This section only needs to be
     # set if you want to override the defaults.